Wari AC

-Wari Athletic Club (উয়াড়ী অ্যাথলেটিক ক্লাব) is an Indian multi-sports club based in the city of Kolkata, West Bengal.
-Its football section competes in the First Division of Calcutta Football League.
+Wari Athletic Club (উয়াড়ী অ্যাথলেটিক ক্লাব) is a professional multi-sports club based in Kolkata, West Bengal.
+It currently competes in the CFL Premier Division.

+Wari formerly competed in the CFL First Division, second tier of the Calcutta Football League system.

 The club was established in 1898 as Wari Club in Dacca, East Bengal (present-day Bangladesh).
 Following the partition of India, Calcutta-based members of the club shifted a branch in the city, and it continues to participate in state tournaments conducted by the Indian Football Association.

 History

 Formation and journey in Dacca

 When the Wellington Club was discontinued, a few of its sports-loving members in 1898 went on to form the Wari Club at Dacca and thus was established the oldest club in Dhaka.
 Zamindar Rai Bahadur Surendranath Roy played a key role in the formation of the club.
 The first success came in 1910 at Cooch Behar, when Wari defeated the British Kings' House club at a tournament.
 After gaining popularity, the club in 1930, found their playing field at Paltan ground in Dacca.
 They also had moderate success in the prestigious IFA Shield tournament until 1945.

 From 1931, Wari also expanded to other sports like cricket, hockey, tennis, volleyball, table tennis and indoor games.